List of Changes in SSPP Since DR8

-The SSPP has been refined for DR9-DR12 in order to provide more accurate estimates of the stellar atmospheric parameters.
+The SSPP has been refined to provide more accurate estimates of the stellar atmospheric parameters.
 Here, we describe major changes and improvements made to the SSPP since DR8.

 - Metallicity determined from Auto-correlation Function (ACF), Ca II triplet line index (CaIIT) method, and ANNSR is no longer reported and does not contribute to the best metallicity estimate for each star.

-- Gravity estimate from (MgH) and (CaI2) line index methods and k24 is not reported any more and does not contribute to the best gravity estimate for each star.
+- Gravity estimate from (MgH) and (CaI2) line index methods and k24 is no longer reported and does not contribute to the best gravity estimate for each star.

 - NGS1 and CaIIK1 make use of a new grid of synthetic spectra generated with α-enhanced Kurucz model atmospheres and with variable micro-turbulence velocity with surface gravities.
 The adopted relation is Vt=-0.345×log g+2.225, and this relation is derived from a sample of high-resolution spectra.

 - NGS2 utilizes a new grid of synthetic spectra created with α-enhanced Kurucz model atmospheres with micro-turbulence velocity fixed at 1 km/s.

 - The grid of synthetic spectra used in the NGS1 and CaIIK1 is extended to [Fe/H]=-4.5 and [Fe/H]=+1.0 to improve the estimates at low metallicity and above solar metallicity.

 - Instead of linear interpolation, cubic spline interpolation is implemented for k24, ki13, NGS1, NGS2, and CaIIK1 during χ2 minimization.
 That is, a new trial synthetic spectrum to calculate χ2 value is generated by interpolating fluxes from existing grid of synthetic spectra with a cubic spline function.